powercord-themes/Snippets/README.md

 ![Banner](https://raw.githubusercontent.com/powercord-themes/Assets/main/Banner/Snippets.png?token=AOBQLVTTEWQKQSSPVJTIYWDANSJGW)

-Here you can find CSS snippets you can copy and paste into your quick/custom css.
+Here you can find a collection of CSS Snippets you can easily copy & paste it into your custom css.

 ## Overview